zachmandeville/scuttlebutt-faq/patchwork-vs-scuttlebutt.md

 # What Is the Difference Between Patchwork and Scuttlebutt?

-*And what is patchbay, and ssb, and every other odd term I've heard around Scuttlebutt?*
+*And what is patchbay, and ssb, and every other mysterious term I've been hearing?*

 ---